Guard-233/overreacted.io/public/react-as-a-ui-runtime/index.md

         </p>
       ))}
     </form>
-  )
+  );
 }
 ```

 If the `list` of our shopping items is ever re-ordered, React will see that all `p` and `input` elements inside have the same type, and won’t know to move them.
-(From React’s point of view, the *items themselves* changed, not their order.)
+(From React’s point of view, the _items themselves_ changed, not their order.)

 The code executed by React to re-order 10 items would be something like: